 International Holocaust Remembrance Day, the 27th of January, is an international memorial day for the victims of the Holocaust, the genocide that resulted in the annihilation of 6 million Jews.
 It was designated by the United Nations General Assembly Resolution 60/7 on the first of November 2005.
 The resolution came after a special session was held earlier that year on the 24 of January 2005 during which the United Nations General Assembly marked the 60th anniversary of the liberation of the Nazi concentration camps and the end of the Holocaust.

-Shadows of Shoah and ECI are partnering to raise awareness throughout the world, particularly through social media.
-In 2015 they another online campaign.
+Shadows of Shoah and ECI are partnering to raise awareness throughout the world through an online campaign.

 In January 2005, European Coalition for Israel initiated and organized the first Holocaust Remembrance Day event in the European Parliament in Brussels.
 It has since grown to become an official event of the European Parliament, hosted and organized by the President of the European Parliament.

 ECI Hosted a 70th Anniversary Concert in Krakow

 Krakow, 27th January, 2015 – As the official commemoration events marking the 70th anniversary of the liberation of Auschwitz came to a close on Tuesday evening, the European Coalition for Israel, together with the Jewish Community of Krakow, hosted a unique concert of commemoration in the Tempel Synagogue of Krakow, only an hour from Auschwitz.